actres5/marinette/README.md

 ## About

 Marinette is my view on what a shell should look like in Grey Hack.
 She has no fancy features and won't stand out from the crowd.
-I've made it so there would be a shell I 100% understand and can hack on.
+I've created her so there would be a shell I 100% understand and can hack on.
 The code is publicly available, which means you can fork, hack on and redistribute Marinette as you wish, though, I generally discourage you from doing so because the code itself is very questionable :P

 Anyway, have fun! <3